New Ebola vaccine enters real-world DRC test phase | DW | 14.11.2019

 But the number of reported new infections has been falling steadily since June

-A larger Ebola outbreak across much of West Africa, running from 2013 to 2016, claimed over 11,000 lives — also sparking redoubled efforts to fast-track research on vaccines.
+A larger Ebola outbreak across much of West Africa, running from 2013 to 2016, claimed over 11,000 lives — also sparked urgent efforts to fast-track research on vaccines.

 .